- Responsible Office: Technology Services, Division of Administration

 Reporting, investigation and resolution of violations

-Anyone who suspects a violation of this policy is expected to report the suspected violation to the office or department where the suspected violation occurs; to the VCU [Compliance] Helpline; or to the Chief Information Officer in accordance with the VCU Duty to Report and the Computer and Network Resources Use policies.
+Anyone who suspects a violation of this policy is expected to report the suspected violation to the office or department where the suspected violation occurs; to the VCU [Compliance] Helpline; or to the Chief Information Officer in accordance with the VCU Policy: Duty to Report and Protection from Retaliation and the Computer and Network Resources Use policies.

 All violations of this Information Security policy are subject to the same investigation and resolution procedures documented in the Computer and Network Resources Use policy.